-- 3.13 The Neighbourhood Plan also notes the importance of trees in the landscape and townscape and the connectivity of the town (and its people) to the surrounding countryside along the river, wooded corridors and rights of way.
-Public consultation confirmed support for the maintenance and planting of trees, including where possible tall-growing trees and street trees, and the seeking of opportunities to enhance physical connections for people and wildlife. - 3.14 The Neighbourhood Plan expects all development to respect and where possible enhance Bakewell's landscape setting, in accordance with the Landscape Strategy.
-New development should assimilate successfully into the environment.
+3.13 The Neighbourhood Plan also notes the importance of trees in the landscape and townscape and the connectivity of the town (and its people) to the surrounding countryside along the river, wooded corridors and rights of way.
+Public consultation confirmed support for the maintenance and planting of trees, including where possible tall-growing trees and street trees, and the seeking of opportunities to enhance physical connections for people and wildlife.